3 Ways PR Can Positively Impact Society

 - Raises awareness

 Knowledge is power.
-A successful PR campaign raises a brand’s profile among those who would benefit from its products or services.
+A successful PR campaign raises a brand’s profile among those who would benefit from their products or services.
 This is particularly true when applied to the nonprofit sector.
 PR firms can help nonprofits shine a light on their cause through education initiatives that span print, television and social media.
 They can also help coordinate and promote fundraising events or maintain relations with key donors via email marketing initiatives that emphasize the impact of donor contributions.

-Often underfunded, nonprofits have historically allocated little of their budget to marketing and PR initiatives.
+Often underfunded, nonprofits have historically allocated very little of their budget to marketing and PR initiatives.
 But that is beginning to change.
 A 2022 survey of single and multi-site senior living nonprofits found respondents are spending an average of 4.86% of their operating budget on marketing in 2022.
-Results illustrate a significant increase from a similar survey conducted in 2015 when senior living nonprofits surveyed devoted 3.9% of their budgets to marketing.
-As inflation continues to rise and methods of outreach evolve, nonprofits are likely to dedicate more resources to further their mission through PR.
+Results illustrate a significant increase from a similar survey conducted in 2015, when senior living nonprofits surveyed devoted 3.9% of their budgets to marketing.
+As inflation continues to rise and methods of outreach evolve, nonprofits are likely to dedicate more resources to furthering their mission through PR.

 - Promotes corporate responsibility